nolanlawson/slow-deps/README.md

 ----

-Run this in a directory with a `package.json`, and it will analyze all the `dependencies`, `devDependencies`, and `optionalDependencies`, then `npm install` each one in a temporary directory with a temporary cache, then measure the install times.
+Run this in a directory with a `package.json`, and it will take all the `dependencies`, `devDependencies`, and `optionalDependencies`, then `npm install` each one in a temporary directory with a temporary cache, then measure the install times.
 Each dependency is then listed out from slowest to fastest.